sstadick/rumi/README.md

 - Add better (any) error handling
 - Figure out how to reduce allocations / string clones
 - Clarify the workflow / what actually happens in docs
+- Allow for selection of number of cores to use

 ## Prior Art